 Brittany Blackwood said she loves her super soft velvet/Sherpa comforter, and her 1500 thread count sheets were an amazing investment.

 Buy the 1500 thread count sheets above for $28.50 from Amazon.

 10. ThermaCare Heatwraps

-These heatwraps adhere to the inside of your underwear and provide up to eight hours of heated pain relief – whether you’re at home or on the go.
+These heatwraps adhere to the inside of your underwear and provide up to eight hours of heated pain relief for endometriosis – whether you’re at home or on the go.